shakes76/PatternAnalysis-2024/recognition/GFNet_Yifei45486632/README.md

 ## 3. Model Overview

-The structure of a complete GFNet mainly includes frequency domain operations, hierarchical structure, multi-layer global filters, etc. Below is a detailed description of GFNet, including the layers used, activation functions, and optimizer.
+The structure of a complete GFNet mainly includes frequency domain operations, hierarchical structure, multi-layer global filters, etc. Below is a detailed description of GFNet, including the layers used, activation functions, and optimizer [^1].

 ### 3.1 Structure of Model

-1. **Input layer:** Input shape (224,224,3), which is a standard 224x224 size RGB image;
+1. **Input layer:** Input shape (224,224,1), which is a standard 224x224 size RGB image;
-2. **Data augmentation layer:** This model uses *RandomRotation*, *RandomFlip*, and *RandomZoom* to increase the diversity of the input images to help the model generalize better;
-3. **Feature extraction layer:** *EfficientNetB0* is used as the backbone feature extractor, where *include_top=False* removes the classification head of the original model and only retains the feature extraction part.
+2. **Block Embedding Layer:** This model uses the PatchEmbed layer to divide the input image into blocks and embed each block into a higher dimensional space.
+This is done with a convolutional layer (nn.Conv2d) whose kernel size and step size are set to the patch size (16x16 in this case), resulting in a set of embeddings that can be handled by a transformer-based architecture;
+3. **Position Embedding Layer:** We add a learnable position embedding (pos_embed) to the patch embedding to incorporate spatial information, which is essential for Transformers due to their lack of inherent spatial structure.
+This position information helps the model learn the relative position of the blocks in the original image;
-4. **Global filter layer:** The Global Filter Layer performs frequency domain conversion, global filtering, and inverse frequency domain conversion.
-A 2D FFT is used to transform the input feature map from the spatial domain to the frequency domain.
-We apply a learnable frequency domain filter to capture global features by element-wise multiplication (Hadamard product).
-The processed frequency domain features were returned to the spatial domain by inverse FFT (iFFT) to prepare features for the subsequent classification layer.
+4. **Global Filter Layer:** The global filter layer performs the frequency domain transformation.
+It uses 2D FFT to convert spatial domain features to the frequency domain, where learnable complex weight filters are applied through element-wise multiplication.
+The modified features are then transformed back into the spatial domain via inverse FFT (iFFT), enabling the model to capture global dependencies;
-5. **Classification layer:** A fully connected layer is added to the classification layer with an output dimension of 128, an activation function of ReLU, and L2 regularization is used to prevent overfitting.
-The output of Dense layer is batch normalized to make the model training more stable. *Dropout (rate=0.3)* was used to further prevent overfitting.
-6. **Output layer:** The final output layer is *Dense(2, activation='softmax')*, which is used for binary classification tasks and outputs the probability distribution of the two classes.
+5. **Transformer Blocks:** This model consists of multiple block layers (12 by default), each containing Normalization and filtering,descent path and MLP layer;
+6. **Normalization Layer:** After the transformer chunking, a final normalization layer (nn.LayerNorm) is applied to normalize the features prior to classification;
+7. **Classification layer:** If specified, the model contains an optional representation_size layer, which is a fully connected layer with Tanh activation.
+This amounts to a pre-logits layer that transforms the features before they reach the final classifier head;
+8. **Dropout layer:** An optional Final Dropout (dropcls) is applied before the classification head to prevent overfitting;
+9. **Output Layer:** The final output layer (self.head) is a fully connected layer (nn.Linear) whose size matches the number of categories (1000 by default).
+Output cross-class probability distribution, suitable for multi-class classification.

 ### 3.2 Design and Experimentation